domlet/domlet.github.io/_posts/2024-07-01-dots-on-a-map.md

     historiography,
     Black Lives Matter,
   ]
-description: Google Maps is easiest.
-But you can use the Pandas and Folium for Python with leaflet.js
+description: Google Maps is easier than what I did.
 toc: true
 image:
-  path: /assets/img/th-dots-on-a-map-1200x630.jpg
+  path: /assets/img/th-domlet-dots-on-a-map-1200x630.jpg
   alt: Just use Google Maps.
 But I learned how to use Python and Leaflet.
 ---